Wenhao-Jin/HydRA/README.md

 --new-pretrain
 ```

-# Train and evaluate a new HydRa model
+# Train and evaluate a new HydRA model
 Run the following command by replacing the parts in the upper case, such as the location of your folder that contains the fasta files of your query proteins `/PATH/TO/FASTA_FILE_FOLDER`, the location where you want to store the output files `/PATH/TO/OUTPUT_FOLDER`, the location of the ProteinBERT-RBP model file `/PATH/TO/PROTEINBERT-ORIGINAL-MODEL` that you can download from [here](ftp://ftp.cs.huji.ac.il/users/nadavb/protein_bert/epoch_92400_sample_23500000.pkl) (Yeo lab TSCC user can use the file `/home/wjin/projects/RBP_pred/RBP_identification/HydRa2.0/data/ProteinBERT/default.pkl` on TSCC for this argument directly), and a customized name for this prediction `MAKE_A_NAME_FOR_THE_PREDICTION` (optional).
 User can also specify the proteins for training and evaluation by `--train_list` and `--test_list` where `/PATH/TO/GENE_IDs_FOR_TRAINING` and `/PATH/TO/GENE_IDs_FOR_TEST` could be text files with one gene ID/name per row.
-To train HydRa model with PPI/PPA data, the file path for the PPI and PPA data is also needed.
+To train HydRA model with PPI/PPA data, the file path for the PPI and PPA data is also needed.

 ```
 HydRa2_train_eval  --model_name Model_Name --model_outdir /PATH/TO/OUTPUT_FOLDER -s /PATH/TO/FASTA_FILE_FOLDER \